 Log watches only work on individual files.
 You cannot log_watch a directory.

-When specifying the path to your log file, the filepath should be relative to the root of your app's repo.
+When specifying the path to your log file, the filepath should be absolute.
+Your app lives in the

 Key Naming Restrictions